-If your organization wishes to conduct business in Massachusetts and has Registered in Massachusetts with the Secretary of State (as a corporation) or is otherwise a Massachusetts-based entity, AND you HAVE NOT completed the first fiscal year of operations, you must send in the following to a) facilitate the determination that your organization is a charity subject to registration and b) register your organization to legally conduct business:
+If your organization wishes to conduct business in Massachusetts and has either registered as a Massachusetts corporation with the Massachusetts Secretary of State or is otherwise a Massachusetts-based charitable entity, AND your first FYE date is in the future, you must send in the following in order to register your organization to legally conduct business:

-- A copy of the organization's charter, articles of organization*, agreement of association, instrument of trust, or written statement of purpose, whichever is applicable;
+- A copy of the organization's charter, articles of organization*, articles of incorporation, agreement of association, instrument of trust, or written statement of purpose, whichever is applicable;

 - A list of the current officers/directors and their addresses;

-*"Articles of organization" are not the same as by-laws; the two are separate documents entirely.
+*"Articles of organization" are not the same as by-laws; the two are separate documents.
 Also note that a "statement of purpose" is an official document explaining in detail the organization's goals and practices.

 **If the organization has applied for 501(c)(3) status but not yet received it, it is not necessary to send a copy of the IRS Form 1023.
 It is best to note the application in a cover letter and submit a copy of the determination letter when it is received.
 The IRS determination letter is not the same as the state sales tax exemption, DOR Form ST-2.
 We do not require a copy of the ST-2.